 You can purchase fish at one of several commercial fish hatcheries located in Utah and adjacent states.
 The hatcheries must be approved, disease-free facilities and must be licensed by the Utah Department of Agriculture and Food (UDAF).
-For more information on commercial fish growers that meet these criteria, contact the UDAF at (801) 538-7029 or download information from their Web site. — (PDF format)
+For more information on commercial fish growers that meet these criteria, contact the UDAF at 801-538-7029 or download the list of approved Utah fish growers, out-of-state growers and Utah brokers. — (PDF format)

 How do I build and manage a pond?

 For general information on pond construction and management, visit these links from other states.
 Please note that regulations in others states sometimes differ from those in Utah.